wickedWOLF123/Oral-Cancer-Detection/README.md

 - Model Experimentation: Compared multiple architectures and techniques, including CNN, RNN, and hybrid models, to identify the most effective model for cancer detection.
 - Research-Driven Approach: Referred to state-of-the-art research in medical image analysis and adapted key findings to improve the accuracy and efficiency of our detection algorithms.

-Project Structure
+# Project Structure

-Gonna fix up some structuring this weekedn
+Gonna fix up some structuring this weekedend

+# Dependencies

+Python 3.8
+TensorFlow
+OpenCV
+Numpy
+Matplotlib
+Pandas